 My relentless thirst for culinary knowledge has led me far beyond conventional dining options, and I am constantly on the lookout for new tastes and offbeat experiences.
 My travels have led me to sample manta ray tacos in Southern Baja, pig’s blood soup in Northern Thailand, and six different kinds of bananas in Brazil.

 Not content with merely sampling Jamón Ibérico de Bellota, I have visited artisan Spanish purveyors to witness the production process, even getting involved by feeding acorns to black Iberian pigs.
-Recently, I’ve taken an interest in molecular gastronomy, going so far as to attend several lectures at Harvard, including one led by Ferran Adrià and José Andrés.
+I’ve also taken an interest in modern food trends and culinary advancements, going so far as to attend several lectures at Harvard led by the likes of Ferran Adrià and José Andrés.

 More About Me